Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

 \subsection{Motives and Deterrents}

-Several survey items were intended to probe why respondents may or not engage in EPO activities.
-Through these items we also sought to understand if respondents feel that engaging in EPO is part of their duty as a member of the larger scientific community.
+Several survey items were designed to explore Research Questions 2 and 3 regarding why respondents may or may not engage in EPO activities.

-When asked whether they think engaging in EPO is part of their professional responsibility as a scientist, 69\% of respondents answered with an unequivocal \textsc{Yes}.
-When asked if it \textit{should} be part of their professional responsibility, this fraction rose to 76\%.
-When asked instead whether they believed it should be a \textit{personal} responsibility of a scientist, 80\% responded \textsc{Yes} unequivocally.
-Some respondents instead answered these questions with a conditional.
-In each case, less than 12\% responded \textsc{Yes, but only education (i.e., undergraduate teaching or mentorship)} and less than 4\% responded \textsc{Yes, but only public outreach (i.e., public lectures or volunteering at science festivals)}.
-We further examined these results by comparing the responses regarding perceived responsibility across the different demographic groups outlined in Section~\ref{subsec:resp}.
+Respondents were asked if they feel responsibility toward engaging in EPO and how funding might impact their engagement.
+We hypothesized that: 1) more respondents would identify EPO engagement as a personal rather than professional responsibility, and 2) the proportion of respondents who indicate EPO should be a part of their professional responsibility would be larger than that who indicate EPO currently is a part of their professional responsibility.
+When asked whether they think engaging in EPO is part of their professional responsibility as a scientist (Q3), 69\% of respondents selected \textsc{Yes}.
+When asked if it should be part of their professional responsibility (Q4), this fraction rose to 76\%.
+When asked instead whether they believed it should be a personal responsibility of a scientist (Q5), 80\% responded \textsc{Yes}.
+Some respondents instead answered these questions with a conditional; in each case, less than 12\% responded \textsc{Yes, but only education (i.e., undergraduate teaching or mentorship)} and less than 4\% responded \textsc{Yes, but only public outreach (i.e., public lectures or volunteering at science festivals)}.
+We further examined these results by comparing the responses regarding perceived responsibility across the different demographic groups outlined above in Respondents.
 After performing chi-squared tests of independence we find that the differences between the fraction who selected \textsc{Yes} among these groups are not statistically significant ($p > 0.05$ for all comparisons).

-Furthermore, we asked respondents about their general motivations for engaging in EPO and any factors which deter their engagement.
-Parts of these questions explicitly addressed how funding (or lack thereof) affects these motives and/or deterrents.
-Figure~\ref{fig:motives} presents the distribution of responses for motivating factors.
-The most popular motivating factor for participating in EPO is the desire to educate the general public (80\%); this is closely followed by respondents engaging in EPO because they find it personally enjoyable (73\%).
 When asked how funding impacts EPO engagement, 17\% of respondents indicated they are currently funded specifically to participate in EPO, and 21\% indicated they hope engaging in EPO will help them secure future funding.